gekware/minecraft-server-hibernation/README.md

 _\* = it's not compulsory to modify this parameter_

 #### notes
 _`msh-config.json` is not generated automatically.
-You will need to download it from the [releases](https://github.com/gekware/minecraft-server-hibernation/releases)
+You will need to download it from the [releases](https://github.com/gekware/minecraft-server-hibernation/releases)._

-_automatically run msh at reboot_
+_Automatically run msh at reboot._

-_in `server.properties` set `server-ip=0.0.0.0` to avoid errors when msh tries to connect to minecraft server locally_ _you must remove all braces from msh config file_
+_In `server.properties` set `server-ip=0.0.0.0` to avoid errors when msh tries to connect to the minecraft server._

+_You must remove all braces from msh config file._

 -----
 ### DEFINITIONS: